CompuTec/computec-docs/docs/wms/administrator-guide/computec-wms-android-version.md

     `http://[server address]:31002/api/Test/Get`

-    Instead of this element: [server address], put a proper CompuTec WMS Server address.
+    Instead of this element: [server address], enter a proper CompuTec WMS Server address.

     ![Check](./media/check-server-connection.webp)

-    In the picture above, you can see a proper response.
-If you get any other response, please get in touch with your network administrator to request a change of the server settings / the network settings/firewall settings to provide proper access.
+   In the image above, you can see an appropriate response.
+If you receive any other response, please contact your network administrator to request adjustments to the server settings, network settings, or firewall settings to ensure proper access.
 - the devices must have enabled an option to install .APK files from external sources.
 This setting is usually available as a single setting in the security settings or as permission to install applications from external sources for a specific application, e.g., file managers or a browser.

     An example permission setting:

     ![Permission](./media/permission.webp)

-### Tested devices
+### Tested Devices

 :::note
     This is not a complete list of supported devices.
-All devices that meet the requirements from the previous section should support CompuTec WMS in the Android version.
-However, the following devices have been tested, and the proper work of the CompuTec WMS Client has been confirmed on them.
+Any device that meets the requirements outlined in the previous section should support CompuTec WMS for Android.
+However, the following devices have been tested and confirmed to work properly with the CompuTec WMS Client.
 :::

 The Android version of CompuTec WMS has been tested on the following: